Sized Types with Usages for Parallel Complexity of Pi-Calculus Processes: Proofs

-Again, when considering the typing of $P$, the first subtyping rule has no importance.
-We now proceed by doing the case analysis on the rules of Figure~\ref{f:parallelreduction}.
+Note that for a process $P$, the typing system is not syntax-directed because of the subtyping rule.
+However, by reflexivity and transitivity of subtyping, we can always assume that a proof has exactly \emph{one} subtyping rule before any syntax-directed rule.
+Moreover, notice that in those kinds of proof, the top-level rule of subtyping can be ignored.
+Indeed, we can always simulate exactly the same subtyping rule for both $P$ and $Q$ We now proceed by doing the case analysis on the rules of Figure~\ref{f:parallelreduction}.
 In order to simplify the proof, we will also consider that types and indexes invariant by subtyping (like the complexity in a server) are not renamed with subtyping.
-Note that this only add cumbersome notations but it does not change the core of the proof.
+Note that this only add cumbersome notations but it does not change the core of the proof: